Continuum Robots and Tactile Sensors

 Figure 3: Tactile Sensor PCB

 Figures 3 and 4 show a miniature force/tactile sensor design that can measure distributed contacts and estimate contact force and torsional moments.
-It is to be used for robotic dexterous manipulation tasks.
-The mechanical interface of the device is a soft pad of silicone that can adapt to different object shapes and hold high torsional moments.
+It is used for robotic dexterous manipulation tasks.
+This device’s mechanical interface is a soft silicone pad that can adapt to different object shapes and hold high torsional moments.
 The sensitive part, the PCB, is based on optoelectronic technology.
 This technology not only estimates the total contact wrench, but also detects the orientation of the contact surface.
-This is essential to correctly identify friction force, a relevant quantity in any dexterous manipulation control algorithm.
+And this detection is essential to correctly identify friction force, a relevant quantity in any dexterous manipulation control algorithm.

 Costanzo, Marco (2019), Design and Calibration of a Force/Tactile Sensor for Dexterous Manipulation, Sensors 19(4), pp 966, https://doi.org/10.3390/s19040966 ; https://www.mdpi.com/1424-8220/19/4/966/htm